palantir/policy-bot/README.md

     # mode modifies how reviewers are selected. `all-users` will request all users
     # who are able to approve the pending rule. `random-users` selects a small
     # set of random users based on the required count of approvals. `teams` will
+    # request teams to review.
+Teams must have explicit access defined under
+    # https://github.com/<org>/<repo>/settings/access in order to be tagged.
-    # request teams to review if possible.
-Defaults to 'random-users'.
+    # Defaults to 'random-users'.
     mode: all-users|random-users|teams

   # "methods" defines how users may express approval.